ayshahrah/seg/index.md

 ### Principles

 There are some important principles to guide yourself in your self-learning journey.
-These principles include: purpose, ambition, passion, focus, self-motivation, self-learning, seriousness, and patience.
+These principles include purpose, ambition, passion, focus, self-motivation, self-learning, seriousness, and patience.
 Such principles are really helpful to get into a mastery level of software engineering.

 ![](Slide5.JPG "Principles")